 Scrolling through Twitter around 3:30 this afternoon, I started seeing a bunch of tweets about AJ Burnett.
 I had to do a triple take to grasp what I was reading: Burnett was again a Pittsburgh Pirate.

 My initial reaction went something like this in real-time: “Huh?
 No, that can’t be right.
 Wait.
 What?!
 Really?
 Why?
-Oh fuck, they must’ve given him like $14 million if he came here over Philly!
+Oh no, they must’ve given him like $14 million if he came here over Philly!
 He didn’t pitch that great last year.
 Why do the Pirates ruin hopes and dreams?!?”

 Then I actually thought about it and quickly came around to liking the move, for several reasons.